Is there a social media marketing strategy that gets clients into your business without you having to pay for ads?

 If you need more help on creating content that converts, it’s one of the things I go into in-depth inside The Digital Business Lab.

 Whether you're just starting out with your online business and aren't sure what product to create, or you've launched but your audience doesn't seem to be growing or buying — The Digital Business Lab online community and training hub will EASILY guide you through the info you need to know.

 - Identify who your ideal customer is and what social media channel they are hanging out on that you also want to spend time on.

 - Optimize your profiles to reflect who you are and what you do.
 Provide links to your landing page and website.

 Using social media as part of your marketing strategy to organically promote your business can be a slower burn.
 But if you’re willing to put in the time you can promote your business and get clients without spending any money.

-And if you’re ready for the second installment in how to find customers and clients without spending money, click through to find it here.
+And if you're ready for the second instalment in how to find customers and clients without spending money, click through to find it here.